Anki Review

 - + Cross-device synchronization ensures users can access their study materials from anywhere.

-- + A strong community presence with shared decks and add-ons enhances the learning experience.
+- + A strong community presence with shared decks and add-ons improve the learning experience.

 - + Open-source nature encourages continuous improvement and innovation from the user community.